timothycrosley/blog/content/whoami.md

 I've crossed paths with many people, both directly and indirectly.
 But, I've felt connected to so few.
 I hope this blog can help build connections with more of you.
-Because the few of you I have directly interacted with have left a profoundly positive impact on my life.
+After all, the few of you I have directly interacted with have left a profoundly positive impact on my life.

 --